DFU_PAN OTA Upgrade User Guide

 For each file:

-Erase the target Flash region
+Erase target Flash area

 Download firmware via HTTP GET request